Image Cropper And Uploader

 uploadProgress: Tweened<number>;

-getUploadArgsPromise: Promise<Result<{ bucketUrl: string; formDataFields: Record<string, string> }>>;
+getUploadArgsPromise: Promise<Result<{ url: string; formDataFields: Record<string, string> }>>;

 };